lookfirst/mui-rff/README.md

 -   `yarn lint` and `yarn lint-fix` to auto format code
 -   `cd example; yarn; yarn start` to run the example on http://localhost:1234

+To do development, I do a mix of TDD and running the example application.
+If you `yarn start` in separate terminal windows in both the top level and example folders, you can do edit / reload development.

 ---

 ### Credits